 6) Given because we are the sons of God, Galatians 4:6.

 b.
-Further, the Holy Spirit does not need to fill the subject in order to cause them to speak with tongues or magnify God.
+Further, the Holy Spirit does not need to fill the subject to cause them to speak with tongues or magnify God.
 The text said: “The Holy Spirit fell upon all those who heard the word,” Acts 10:44.

-1) There is a difference between being “filled with the Holy Spirit” and the “Holy Spirit falling upon,” someone, Acts 2:4; Acts 10:44.
+1) There is a difference between being “filled with the Holy Spirit” and the “Holy Spirit falling upon” someone, Acts 2:4; Acts 10:44.

-3) Other examples of “falling upon,” Acts 8:14-17; Acts 19:6-7.
+3) Other examples of “falling upon” are Acts 8:14-17; Acts 19:6-7.

 c.
 Next, the Holy Spirit moved upon these Gentiles to speak in tongues and magnify God to show their acceptance into the grace of God, without circumcision and the Law of Moses.
 Notice:

-1) Illustrate: Balaam’s Mule – spake with a man’s voice, Numbers 22:23-35.
+ILLUSTRATION: Balaam’s Mule – spake with a man’s voice, Numbers 22:23-35.

-3) Even evil men can prophesy without having the gift of the Holy Spirit, John 11:49-53; Matthew 7:21-23.
+2) Even evil men can prophesy without having the gift of the Holy Spirit, John 11:49-53; Matthew 7:21-23.

 CONCLUSION